The Devil's Violinist: Production

 Filming took place in Germany, Austria, and Italy.

 Music

 Violinist David Garrett performs many of Paganini's pieces throughout the film, including Caprice No. 24 in A minor and "Carnival of Venice".

 The English version of "Io Ti Penso Amore" features lead vocals by Nicole Scherzinger.
 Andrea Deck provides vocals sung in Italian in the film.
+The melody of the song is set to the violin introduction of the second movement, Adagio flebile con sentimento, of Paganini's Violin Concerto No. 4.

 Release

 The film premiered on 31 October 2013 in Germany, 27 February 2014 in Italy, and had its US premiere on 10 March 2014 at the Miami International Film Festival.

 Reception

 Simon Abrams writing on RogerEbert.com opens his review of the film by saying "While The Devil's Violinist, an arresting biopic about inspired/possessed violinist and composer Niccolo Paganini, ends on a sour note, it's also beautiful and thoughtful."